First Alert PROA7 Posts

 The differences in Apple HomeKit integration aren't the only ones.
 We recently answered the question of whether all of the sensors used on a Lyric panel can be used on a new PRO Series panel.
 If you read that FAQ, you'll see that there are some scenarios where the answer to that question is no.

 With regard to the PRO Series panels, the PROA7 and PROA7C don't come from the factory with WIFI capability.
 You must add either a PROWIFI (WIFI only) or a PROWIFIZW (WIFI and Z-Wave Plus) module.
-This distinction is crucial for anyone wanting to integrate with Apple HomeKit since WIFI is necessary.
 There are more differences between the PLUS and NON-PLUS versions, detailed in our comparison here.

 At Alarm Grid, we have always recommended that customers who use Apple HomeKit also use Total Connect 2.0.
 This is not just because it's better for us since HomeKit is a free service.
 On panels that use Apple HomeKit for notification, only burglary sensors can be monitored precisely using HomeKit.
 This means smoke detectors, carbon monoxide detectors, and environmental sensors won't send detailed notifications to the end-user if an alarm or a trouble condition occurs.